preesm/preesm.github.io/_docs/02-buildpreesm.md

 *   **Note: this step can take few minutes as the Maven local repository has to be initialized and filled with project dependencies.** More details about the progress can be observed by click on the right most button of the state bar:
 [![](/assets/docs/02-buildingpreesm/import-progress2.png)](/assets/docs/02-buildingpreesm/import-progress2.png)

+If the import step is interrupted, this might corrupt the local Maven repository.
+See [issue #129](https://github.com/preesm/preesm/issues/129) for more details and fix procedure.

 ## Compilation of Preesm

 **Change perspective**